-- 1) A minimum of 350 Davidson County residents living with HIV/AIDS(PLWHA) who are at risk of homelessness, will be provided case management services in conjunction with housing/financial assistance - 2) At least 83% (291 of 350) PLWHA will improve their health status and HIV disease management by achieving one or more of the following: - i. maintaining or improving housing stability, - ii. decreased reporting (by individual and/or physician) of signs and symptoms of illness or health related limitations, - iii. maintaining adherence to medical/treatment plan, - iv. keeping medical appointments and/or using home-based medical services, - v. maintaining medication adherence, - vi. developing and maintaining a healthy nutrition plan. - 3) Direct financial assistance will be available to at least 15 clients who are eligible for a maximum of \$700 each.
-Direct support will allow the PLWHA to pay the mortgage or rent, electric bills or other utilities to keep clients in the current housing.
+- 1) A minimum of 375 (unduplicated) Davidson County residents living with HIV/AIDS (PLWHA) who are at risk of homelessness, will be provided case management services in conjunction with housing/financial assistance - 2) At least 85% (318 of 375) PLWHA will improve their health status and HIV disease management by achieving one or more of the following: - i. maintaining or improving housing stability, - ii. decreased reporting of signs and symptoms of illness or health related limitations, - iii. maintaining adherence to medical/treatment plan, - iv. keeping medical appointments and/or using home-based medical services, - v. maintaining medication adherence, - vi. developing and maintaining a healthy nutrition plan. - 3) Direct financial assistance will be provided to at least 140 PLWHA to address financial and housing crisis that result from the PLWHA's un/underemployment or general economic vulnerability.
+Direct support will include payments for mortgage, rent and utilities (electric/gas/water).

-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, program performance objectives failed to meet program objective number 3 and the agency was not in compliance with contractual program objectives.
+See finding #1 for more details.